(Listen to the audio version of this article here.)

 So, we snap photos of the good times.
-The moments when our kid was laughing hysterically over splashing us with water from the bath or ramming into us with their toy tractor to get a reaction out of us (can you tell I have a boy?).
-Whatever “it” was—it was a “perfect” moment in the midst of the struggle.
-They’re special moments, even though they might not look like it to anyone else.
+The moments when our kid was laughing hysterically over splashing us with water from the bath or ramming into us with their toy tractor to get a reaction out of us.
+(Can you tell I have a boy?)
+Whatever “it” was—it was a precious moment in the midst of the daily grind.
+These moments are special, even if they might not look like it to anyone else.
 But to you, Mama, they are your much-needed resets.
 We all need them.
 They diffuse the frustration that’s been mounting and are a quick shot of laughter that does more to your energy levels than the afternoon latte you’ve been dreaming about.

 Sometimes we take photos of our Supermom moments.
-It’s not an Instagram-worthy picture, our kid isn’t doing anything cute or exceptional, but we feel exceptional because we made a healthy meal that our child actually accepted without a fight or whine.
+These pictures aren’t usually Instagram-worthy; our kid isn’t doing anything cute or exceptional, but we feel exceptional because we did something hard but good.
+Perhaps we made a healthy meal that our child actually accepted without complaint.
 Or we filled the water balloons and had a war in the back yard instead of suggesting a movie.
 Or we turned the music up and had a dance party and actually enjoyed it as much as the kids.
-We did something that was hard or good or challenging and completed it, and we feel darn good about ourselves, so we take a photo to document it.
+We did something that we didn’t feel like doing for the sake of our children, and we feel darn good about ourselves as a result.
+So we take a photo to document it.
 It’s OK to have a little pride in yourself for these moments.
 You should be proud of yourself for trying your best when no one else is watching.

 This Season Is for You, Mom

-You might be fooled into thinking that this time is all about them and not at all about you.
+You might be fooled into thinking that motherhood is all about your kids and not at all about you.
 To a certain degree, that is true.
 But it is most certainly about you, too.
 Because motherhood is shaping you regardless of whether or not you realize it.
 It’s making you softer and stronger all at the same time.